 Who are you?
-Nick Bruty
+Nick Bruty What is your quest?

 I'm planning on cornering the fast food market with my private collection of Sea Chickens.
 Meanwhile, I'm happy as president and co-art/ design director of Planet Moon.
+How old are you?

 29 (man years, even as a baby)

+Name five games you've worked on

-MDK (PC), EWJ 1&2 (SNES), Aladdin (Mega Drive), Alien 3 (SNES), Supremacy (Amiga)
+MDK (PC), EWI 182 (SNES), Aladdin (Mega Drive), Alien 3 (SNES), Supremacy (Amiga)

+What's the most giant thing you've ever seen?

 I once saw Blackpool tower, it was huge.